Grade inflation – but this time somewhere else

 Again, even this does not particularly tell us that unmerited grades are being awarded, but rather that there may not be an adequate consensus around various pedagogical issues including assessment methods and outputs.

 In the end, the noise that has been in the system around grade inflation may encourage us to ask more significant educational questions about what exactly it is we want a university education to provide.
 If that is what we get from all this it will be a good thing.
 But if we remain stuck in the groove of claims and counter-claims about trends in examination results we are unlikely to address the real pedagogical issues.
-Let us hope we get it right.Explore posts in the same categories: higher education comment below, or link to this permanent URL from your own site.
+Let us hope we get it right.higher education comment below, or link to this permanent URL from your own site.